Tamarind

 Did You Know?

-- 1.The word 'tamarind' derives from Arabic 'tamar al-hind' meaning 'Indian date,' reflecting the fruit's date-like sweetness and origin story along spice trade routes
+- 1.The word 'tamarind' derives from Arabic 'tamar-hindi' meaning 'Indian date,' reflecting its date-like appearance and Middle Eastern introduction route.

 Plating Guidance